inomoz/spark/README.md

 This file is included by all security profiles, causing the specified locations to be inaccessible to jailed programs.

-## MAC Spoofing

-By default, the MAC address of all network interfaces is spoofed at boot, before any network services are brought up.
-This is done with [macchiato][11], which uses legitimate OUI prefixes to make the spoofing less recognizable.

-MAC spoofing is desirable for greater privacy on public networks, but may be inconvenient on home or corporate networks where a consistent (if not real) MAC address is wanted for authentication.
-To work around this, allow `macchiato` to randomize the MAC on boot, but tell NetworkManager to clone the real (or a fake but consistent) MAC address in its profile for the trusted networks.
-This can be done in the GUI by populating the "Cloned MAC address" field for the appropriate profiles, or by setting the `cloned-mac-address` property in the profile file at `/etc/NetworkManager/system-connections/`.

-Spoofing may be disabled entirely by setting the `network.spoof_mac` variable to `False`.

 ## Trusted Networks

 The trusted network framework provided by [nmtrust][12] is leveraged to start